DavidKosf/GraderPlus/README.md

 # Matlab-Grader-Framework
-This is a collection of standalone functions that can be integrated into MATLAB®-Grader tasks to improve testing.
+This is a collection of standalone functions that can be integrated into MATLAB®-Grader tasks to improve the writing of test code.
 It allows for more diverse tests, easier test creation and more freedom while solving.
 Please keep in mind that this library was created "as needed".
-It is not guranteed to be bug free and may seem inconsequential.
+It is not guranteed to be bug free.

 If you are missing something or have ideas for stuff to improve, get in touch, write an [eMail](mailto:david.kosfelder@tu-dortmund.de).